stackmuncher/stm_app/README.md

 ## Adding more commit emails

 We often commit to the same repo using different `user.email` Git setting.
-Run `git shortlog -s -e --all` to check if you made commits under other email addresses.
+Run `git shortlog -s -e --all` to check if you made commits under any other email addresses.

 #### Example

-Find out what other email addresses were used in commits to `quickxml_to_serde` repo:
+Find out what email addresses were used in commits to `quickxml_to_serde` repo:

 ```shell
 ~/rust/stm_app$ cd ~/rust/quickxml_to_serde/